 Messages expressing support or opposition to something someone else has said

 None of these inherently requires a response, particularly if you can be fairly sure, based on watching the thread so far, that someone else is likely to say what you would have said anyway.
 (If you're worried that you'll be caught in a wait-wait loop because all the others are using this tactic too, don't be; there's almost always someone out there who'll feel like jumping into the fray.)
 A response should be motivated by a definite purpose.
 Ask yourself first: do you know what you want to accomplish?
 And second: will it not get accomplished unless you say something?

 Two good reasons to add your voice to a thread are a) when you see a flaw in a proposal and suspect that you're the only one who sees it, and b) when you see that miscommunication is happening between others, and know that you can fix it with a clarifying post.
 It's also generally fine to post just to thank someone for doing something, or to say "Me too!", because a reader can tell right away that such posts do not require any response or further action, and therefore the mental effort demanded by the post ends cleanly when the reader reaches the last line of the mail.
 But even then, think twice before saying something; it's always better to leave people wishing you'd post more than wishing you'd post less.
-(See the second half of Appendix D, Why Should I Care What Color the Bikeshed Is? for more thoughts about how to behave on a busy mailing list.)
+(The second half of Poul-Henning Kamp's "bikeshed" post, referenced from the section called “The Softer the Topic, the Longer the Debate”, offers some further thoughts about how to behave on a busy mailing list.)